A Sequential Convex Programming Approach to Free-trajectory Minimum-lap-time Optimization of Racing Cars: Conclusion

 \section{Conclusion}

 This paper presented a sequential convex programming approach for free-trajectory lap-time optimization.
 Our method is capable of jointly optimizing the racing line and powertrain operation orders of magnitude faster than standard nonlinear programming algorithms.
-We demonstrated how equally computationally efficient minimum-curvature methods can lead to significantly slower lap-times compared to minimum-time optimizations, and demonstated our framework's ability to optimize energy-limited powertrain operation.
+This makes it suitable for global path planning in autonomous racing, design studies and parameter sensitivity analysis.
+We demonstrated how equally computationally efficient minimum-curvature methods can lead to significantly slower lap-times compared to our proposed minimum-time optimization, and demonstated our framework's ability to optimize energy-limited powertrain operation.
 Finally, we validated the common assumption in energy management studies that energy limitations do not alter the racing line and found it results in only minor lap-time losses.

-In future work, we would like to leverage our framework for real-time control and energy management purposes.
+In future work, we would like to leverage our framework for real-time trajectory planning and energy management purposes.